 Get friendly with dollar stores, dollar sections, and clearance shelves.

 Face it– most of what you’re sending in care packages will either be consumed, thrown away, ruined, or left behind when your recipient comes home.
 Choose your expensive items carefully.
 If you’re looking for items that are disposable, check out discount stores.
 My five-and-ten of choice is Five Below (they always seem to have the funkiest, most interesting stuff), but I’ve also found helpful items at The Dollar Tree.
 Check the ends of the shelving rows at Michael’s and Staples– usually they will hide their heavily discounted clearance items there.
 Target and Michael’s also have pretty awesome dollar sections that have both raw crafting materials and gift items.
 (Watch the coupons for Michael’s– they will sometimes have coupons that can be used for total purchases, as well as their standard 40%-off one item.
 Michael’s also has a 15% teacher’s discount, if you are one, as well as a military discount.)

 Use free materials.

 If you haven’t heard yet, the USPS will deliver care package supplies right to your door!
 They’ll ship you different sizes of the boxes and customs forms (which you can also pick up for free at any post office).
 Spend three minutes on the phone and save yourself some dough and time.
-Click here for more information.

 Don’t be afraid of sending homemade goodies– both edible and otherwise.
 I sent John homemade Christmas ornaments, an origami picture frame, a picture-a-day calendar, hand warmers, not to mention the dozens of granola bars and cookies I’ve shipped.